Mercedes W13: Launch and pre-season testing

 The Mercedes AMG F1 W13, with the exception of the car's drivetrain was an all new car designed to conform to the new FIA regulations in effect as of 2022.
 The car was officially unveiled at the Silverstone Circuit with Hamilton and Russell completing an inaugural shakedown on 18 February 2022.
 The car took part the pre-season testing 1 at Circuit de Barcelona-Catalunya on 23 February – 25 February.
 During the three testing days, the car completed 392 laps; a total of 1832 km, which equivalent close to 6 race distances.
 The car then took part in the second pre-season test at the Bahrain International Circuit on 10 March – 12 March.
 During the three testing days, the car completed 384 laps, a total of 2078 km, equivalent to 6.7 race distances.
 Both tests showed that the car appeared to be suffering handling and balance problems partly due to excessive porpoising, with Hamilton writing off the team's chances of winning the first race of the season.
 The W13 underwent a significant change with an almost sidepod-less design.
 This design was used throughout the Bahrain test and became the primary design for the team.
 Red Bull team principal, Christian Horner, was initially quoted as saying that the design was not "to the spirit of the regulations."
 A Red Bull spokesperson later said this was incorrect, stating that "no official comment" had been made by the team.
-From a new turbocharger and fuel management system, Mercedes managed to increase 20 more horsepower from the new M13 E Performance power unit, resulting in a total maximum power output of 800 kW (1,070 hp).
+From a new turbocharger and fuel management system, Mercedes managed to increase 20 more horsepower from the new M13 E Performance power unit, resulting in a total maximum power output of 770 kW (1,030 hp).
 The car finished first and second in the third session of testing with Lewis Hamilton setting the fastest time of a 1.19.138.
 This was the fastest time of all three testing sessions.

+Livery

+The W13 saw the return of the traditional silver livery, after the W11 and W12 were painted black in support of the Black Lives Matter movement, though the drivers continued to race in black overalls.

+The W13 was set to run in a special "Red Pig" livery at the Belgian Grand Prix to celebrate 55 years of Mercedes-AMG, the livery itself was a half-and-half paint job, inspired by the 1971 24 hours of Spa class winning Mercedes-AMG "Rote Sau" 300 SEL 6.8 race car.
+It was to be the first time for Mercedes to compete in a race with a special livery since the 2019 German Grand Prix.
+But later, Mercedes decided not to use the special livery, due to weight issues and lack of time as three back-to-back races were scheduled for the upcoming three weeks.
+While the red to silver livery did not materialise, some elements of the livery, including the AMG logos and driver numbers, were present.